Stonehouse railway station: Description

 The station has two platforms, and is operated by Great Western Railway.
 The station has a ticket office, located on the Gloucester-bound platform; it is normally only open in the mornings, until the end of the peak period.

 The platforms were originally short: only about 55 yd each.
 This was long enough to accommodate the two-coach trains used on – local services; but Class 800s running to or from London or Cheltenham Spa may be up to nine coaches.
 Since long trains cannot be accommodated entirely, such trains running towards Gloucester stopped with the front two coaches in the platform, and those running toward London normally stop with the rear two in the platform.
 Passengers intending to alight at Stonehouse are advised earlier in their journeys to proceed along the train to the relevant coaches.
 Since trains from Cheltenham reverse at Gloucester, this can lead to confusion for cyclists as to which end of the train in which to load their bicycles.

 Station upgrade

 In December 2017 the station completed a £300,000 upgrade.
 The work included ground levelling, improved access and a new footbridge.

 In 2018, improvements were made to the provision of service information for passengers, comprising the installation of LED dot-matrix passenger information screens and the provision of automated announcements.

 Works to extend the short platforms by around 100m were completed in 2019.
 These changes were required for introduction of Class 166 trains, which are longer than the previous rolling stock used on the line.

 Services

 Great Western Railway operate services from London Paddington to Gloucester and Cheltenham Spa using Class 800s, and limited local services from to Gloucester and Cheltenham using Class 165 two carriage sets.
-Trains call hourly in each direction Mon-Sat.
-On Sundays, hourly services between Cheltenham and Swindon with 3 services a day onwards to Paddington.
+Trains call hourly in each direction Monday to Saturday.
+On Sundays, hourly services run between Cheltenham and Swindon with three services a day going onwards to or originating from Paddington.